mahmoodabdaljalil-dev/AI_Assistant/PRESENTATION_GUIDE.md

 save_memory: Proactively saves important details to the long-term knowledge base.
 find_memories: Searches the knowledge base to answer questions.
 set_reminder: Creates time-based notifications with Windows desktop alerts and audio cues.
+show_reminders: Displays your complete calendar of all reminders (past and future).
 Speaker Notes: "This isn't just a language model.
 It's an agent.
 Using the ReAct framework, it can literally stop and 'think' about the best course of action.
 This might be answering you directly, or it might be deciding to use one of its tools, like saving a critical piece of information or setting a reminder that will actually notify you with desktop alerts and sounds."
 Slide 6: Live Demo: A Day in the Life
 Title: Let's See It in Action